Chia-Network/chia-docs/docs/16prefarm-custody/custody_tool_cli_reference.md

 ### `examine_spend`

-Functionality: Examine an unsigned spend to see the details before you sign it
+Functionality: Examine an unsigned spend bundle to see the details before you sign it

 Usage: `cic examine_spend [OPTIONS] SPEND_FILE`